Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 `1.
 Initialization:`
 - Loads a distance matrix representing travel costs between locations.
-- Defines key parameters such as population size, mutation rate, number of generations, and stagnation limits.
+- Defines key parameters such as population size (10000), mutation rate (0.1), number of generations (500), and stagnation limits (5).

 `2.
 Population Generation:`
 - Creates an initial population of routes, ensuring uniqueness and validity.